imbrikis/seeessess/README.md

 - This project involves making a responsive webpage
 - I've ran into several issues with various elements and their layouts in a responsive container
 - This project should help me learn how to work with various elements and layouts

+---

+### Page 06: Hamburger Menu!!!

+- This project involves making a hamburger menu navigation icon
+- The site must be responsive (hide the hamburger after a certain breakpoint)